pfren1998/SELINA/docs/source/prepare.md

                         profiles
 ```

-Note that you must choose the mode for the returned expression profiles.
-In this step two output files will be generated:
+Note that you must choose the mode for the returned expression profile(single-cell or cluster level).
+In this step four output files will be generated:

-- `query_res.rds` : a seurat object with gene expression profile and dimension reduction result
+- `query_res.rds`: a seurat object storing the normalized data, dimension reduction and clustering results

-- `query_{single/cluster}_expr.txt` : expression matrix of query data for the prediction step
+- `query_{single/cluster}_expr.txt`: expression matrix of query data in single-cell level or cluster level for the prediction step.

+- `query_cluster.png`: UMAP plot with cluster labels

+- `query_cluster_DiffGenes.tsv`: differentially expressed genes for each cluster